MineCoder77/LootBagPlugin/README.md

 😋 This is a default kit start, but using addon for implement functionality.

-✨ Configure your items items.json file!
+✨ Configure your items by items.json file!

 ![alt text](assets/lb.png "LootBag example1")
 ![alt text](assets/lb2.png "LootBag example2")